 On this page

-You can access your super in Australia once you have reached your preservation age and met a condition of release.
+The earliest you can access the retirement savings you have accumulated in super is generally when you reach your preservation age and meet a condition of release.

-Your preservation age in Australia depends on your date of birth, as outlined below.
+Your preservation age will depend on your date of birth, as outlined below.

 |Date of birth||Preservation age|